What are dermal fillers (face fillers)?

 Cold compression just after the procedure will reduce swelling and constrict blood vessels, reducing any further bruising.

-Warm compression may be used a couple of days after if bruising has developed.
-This will help speed up the healing process.
+Warm compression for a couple of days after if bruising develops.
+This helps speed up the healing process.

 Pineapple and papaya both contain bromelain which helps to break down proteins releasing trapped blood from the tissues.
 Topical and dietary vitamin C will also aid the healing process as it helps to build collagen around vessels.

 Camouflage make-up may be worn, although it is best to avoid application on the day of treatment if possible.
-Advice can be given on recommended make-up coverage.
+Take advice on makeup from our therapists.

 The vast majority of dermal filler treatments have no complications.
 Initial swelling, redness and tenderness usually settles within a couple of days.
 If bruising does occur it can take up to 14 days to heal so procedures should be planned well in advance of important events.